silshack/fall2013/_posts/2013-09-30-input-output-exercise.md

 # Exercise: make the file name used here customizible:
 # Accept keyboard input from the user and assign
-# to variable filname.
+# to variable filename.
 Then pass new variable filename
 # to function add_names as second argument.
 filename = input("Enter a file name: ")
 add_names(new_names, filename)